Updated on March 28th, 2023

 A residential letter of intent (LOI) to purchase is used by interested home buyers to begin the negotiation process with a property seller.
 The letter relays the buyer’s intention and financial offer to purchase the seller’s property.
-By executing the document, both parties agree to begin good faith negotiations with the intention to reach a formal agreement if all contingencies and conditions are met.
+If the seller signs the letter, they agree to work towards a definitive purchase contract with the buyer.

 Commonly Used With

 - Residential Property Disclosure – Given to potential buyers to provide them with an overview of any past and current issues with the property.

 - Residential Sale & Purchase Agreement (SPA) – Confirms the details laid out in the letter of intent and creates a binding obligation to purchase as long as all contingencies are met.

 An LOI to purchase residential property will look a lot like a purchase contract.
 However, its terms are generally non-binding and simplified.
 The letter will often contain the information listed below.

 - Introduction – A letter of intent begins with a brief introduction that states the buyer’s intention to enter an agreement to purchase the seller’s property.

 - Names and addresses of buyer and seller – Both parties must be clearly identified along with their addresses.